 My Version of the Thirty-eight

-My version, ordered and annotated slightly differently from the source, looks like this:
+My version, ordered and annotated slightly differently from the source, starts with character items:

 - Characters (Per Scene) – who is in our cast for this mini-epic?

 - Point of View – through whose eyes are we seeing this scene?

 - POV Character Goal (External) – what is the characters outward or surface goal?

 - POV Character Goal (Internal) – what is their underlying or hidden goal, often related to their weakness or flaw?

 - POV Goal Related to Plot – it has to intersect with the main or sub-plot somewhere or else why does the scene matter?

 - Stakes – What happens if they fail to attain their goals?